Home > Knowledge > Expert Guide to Tenkara

 So if Yamada san needs a lighter line with less “Drape Otsuri”, he makes sure that his line never touches the water and it stays dry and fairly light…On the other hand, if he needs a heavier line to cut through the wind and reach a greater distance – he will let it lay on the surface of the river to soak up the right amount of water to gain the weight he needs.
 Then if he feels he needs to go back to a lighter line, some quick drying casts in the air kick the water out of the woven fibres in a fine spray.
 A variable-weight line that you can easily control.
 Clever.

 Although the most common colour for horsehair lines in Japan is a dark brown (brilliant for stealth by the way!), Yamada san now and again likes to make a pale blonde/white line when he can get the right coloured horsetail.
 He’ll use this when he needs a more visible line to help with tracking the drift of his kebari (fly) or even detecting when a fish has grabbed a sunken fly.
 However, he can’t often get hold of pale horsehair (I recently sent him a gift package of some that I’d found for him – so I hope it is up to his high standards!).
+Interestingly, in traditional western fishing, pale horsetail hair has the reputation of being stronger than dark horsehair.
+I'd be interested to see some comparisons of Japanese (dark) horse-tail fibres to western pale ones.

 What’s the downside?